leaofrigo/pyExercises/readme.md

-Small collection of Python snippets and challenges
+Small collection of Python snippets and exercises